 “From the beginning we have called for an appropriate contemporary architecture that respects the heritage characteristics of the hotel, and we are pleased with this result.
 Heritage Ottawa could never have achieved this outcome without the advice of heritage experts and historians, and more importantly, without the financial and moral support of the Friends of the Château Laurier and the hundreds of Canadians who gave so much to this important cause.”

 The Minutes of Settlement and associated design will require final approval by LPAT and the City of Ottawa.
-The public will have an opportunity to comment on the revised design as part of the City’s site plan approval process.

 * Heritage Ottawa's Legal Counsel and Consultants: